LICENSING RESOURCE GUIDE: (please report any bad links)

 http://musicregistry.com - Guide and online access to film music supervisors, etc. I've never bought the guide, but am interested if anyone tries it.

-https://www.songtradr.com - New FREE pitching company ( They take a commission, similar to a music library, but you can pitch to opportunities on the platform - Some FREE options.).
+https://www.songtradr.com - FREE and FEE based pitching company ( They take a commission, similar to a music library, but you can pitch to opportunities on the platform - Some FREE options.).

 https://thesyncreport.com - Fee based directory of music supervisors, TV shows, etc.

 http://smalluses.com I know of some industry people that are looking seriously into this.
 Not sure where it is going, yet, though.
 Small Uses was created by a group of videographers, local area television producers, public service announcement producers, and other creators of visual programs who need AFFORDABLE music for mini and micro-budget productions.